telehash/telehash.github.io/v3/e3x/reliable.md

 2. Calculate the difference between all subsequent ids (including the `ack`).<br/>
    `[(78235 - 78231), (78236 - 78235), (78238 - 78236), (78245 - 78238)]`<br/>
    `[4, 1, 2, 7]`
-3. Delive the delta encoded list to the other end.
+3. Deliver the delta encoded list to the other end.